msd-code-academy/react-workshop/09-typescript-in-react/README.md

 #### Functional Component

-To type functional component, we can use the generic `React.FC` (or `React.FunctionComponent`) type from React:
+To use types with functional component, we can import the generic `React.FC` (or `React.FunctionComponent`) type from React:

 ```TypeScript
 type MyProps = {